QMCSoftware/QMCSoftware/CONTRIBUTING.md

 make tests
 ~~~

-Note that the QRNG [12] C backend files can be explicitly recompiled with
+Note that the C backend files can be explicitly recompiled with

 ~~~
-make qrng
+pip install -e ./
 ~~~

-after deleting the `qrng_lib...` file at `qmcpy/discrete_distribution/qrng/` that was created from `pip install -e .`.

 ----